It's that time of year again... tax time.

 3. Research options

 Whether you decide to utilize a tax preparation software or hire a tax preparer, do your research and choose your preparer wisely.
-Taxpayers are responsible for all the information on their income tax return no matter who prepares the return.
+Ultimately the taxpayer is responsible for all the information on their income tax return no matter who prepares the return.

 4. File early